CLI Reference

 Agent Mode

-Run Stata-MCP in interactive agent mode:
+Run MCP-for-Stata in interactive agent mode:

 # Start agent in current directory